hack-different/apple-knowledge/wip/Factory_Threat_Model.md

     entitlement.
 These operations center around the reading, modification and writing of protected registers.
 This is likely how key components setting board ID, of fusing and device identity change in refurbishment.
+  * Additional details in iBoot indicate that the fuses are "sealed" (meaning its cryptographically validated) and that it is somewhat mutable via the correct `rcfg` provider.
 * Refurbishment.
 Refurbishment of a unit requires that components be re-tested and paired.
 * Installing the initial operating system and firmware